How Kacey Musgraves Followed Her Arrow to Become a Music Superstar

 Before you get too excited, Kacey ended up in seventh place on season five of the reality show.
 Despite not winning the top prize, the 30-year-old has built a name for herself in the music industry.

-In fact, she better prepare herself for some recognition as the 2019 Grammy nominations are announced this Friday.
+In fact, she better prepare herself for some recognition as the 2019 Grammy nominations are announced today.

 Titled Golden Hour, Kacey's latest album has already won Album of the Year at the 2018 CMA Awards.
 And finding a critic who didn't rave about the body of work in his or her's review is hard to find.